kbdd23/kbdd23/README.md

 ## About Me

-Backend Developer with experience in Python and SQL.
+Backend Developer with experience in Python and Data Structures.

 ## Tech Stack